Carlson-Jonathan/AdventureGame/README.txt

 ####################################################################################################
 # COMPILE INSTRUCTIONS(CMake):
 # Note: Only step 4 will be used in most cases unless you need to remake the 'build' folder.
+# Also, in the CMakeLists.txt file, the folder to generate the executable is an absolute path, which
+# will not work on other systems.
+I havent figured out how to set relative paths yet.
 ####################################################################################################
 1.)
 Create build folder (if doesnt exist).
 2.) cd into build folder.